oguzhalit/k8s-bootcamp/README.md

 ```shell
 docker run --name k8s-bootcamp-web --net k8s-bootcamp-nw --ip 199.18.0.12 -p 5000:80 --add-host="apiserver:199.18.0.11" -d k8s-bootcamp/web
 ```

 Now, we proxied a port here, and passed some other host to it usind the `--add-host` parameter.
 Why?
 Because we did a little trick in our final image to proxy all our api related calls to the correct host.
 We used nginx to do it by setting as a proxy address to point to a hostname, so we need to add a hostname pointing to some IP address.

 It's a small workaround, but it works like a charm.
 Now access your docker address passing port 5000 and you will access the same application as before, but running from docker.
 But everytime you want to run your application, you will have to execute the same 4 commands, can we improve it?

 ### Grouping with compose

+Yes we can improve it, and the first step to improve it, is by grouping all together with compose.
+Docker compose can help us grouping a lot of boring repetitive commands in a single file, so we can boot-up and shutdown faster and easily.
+Create a file called `docker-compose.yml` and we will build what we need inside it.
+We will begin by setting the version, and them describing all the services, one by one, in a very straightforward way.
+We can and we will set an order because we first need mongodb up and running before we start the API, and we need the API up to be able to run our web app.
+Even with this kind of restriction it's possible to use docker, and in a real scenario, we will probably have much more restrictions as this.

+Also, remember that, when we executed all the images manually, we managed to keep it safe, by not exposing unecessarie ports to an external world, and using compose will be the same, but easier to build.
+Take a look at our compose file:

 ```yaml
 version: '3'